StudioSpindle/semi-website/_documentation/weaviate/current/query-data/explore.md

 sub-menu: Query data
 product-order: 1
 title: Explore
-intro: You can explore the search graph based on the semantic meaning of the data concepts in a Weaviate using the GraphQL Explore{} function.
+intro: You can explore the vector search engine based on the semantic meaning of the data concepts in a Weaviate using the GraphQL Explore{} function.
 description: How to explore weaviate.
 tags: ['Explore', 'GraphQL', 'Contextionary']
 menu-order: 2